I will be arriving after you are closed. How do I get a backcountry permit?

-Cell phone service at Crater Lake is limited and it varies with each service provider.
+Cell reception in the park is spotty.
+It depends on your location and your provider.
 Do not rely on being able to use your phone.

 Is there a hiker shuttle?

-No, but often hikers are able to find other friendly visitors willing to drive them to their location.
+No, but hikers are often able to find other friendly visitors willing to give them a lift.

 back to top

 Campfires are prohibited in the park's backcountry.
 Backpacking stoves and charcoal grills are permitted (provided that all the charcoal is packed out).